A small child finds happiness in a snowman

-With the dead branch of a tree, Billy whacked the snowman over and over again.
-He swung the stick like a baseball bat and with each swing Billy’s heart began to break apart piece-by-piece, until warm tears found their way down his cold red cheeks.
+With a dead branch, Billy whacked at the snowman over and over again.
+He swung the stick like a baseball bat, and with each swing, Billy’s heart began to break apart piece-by-piece.
+His warm tears finally found their way down his cold red cheeks.

-The vicious onslaught continued as Billy jumped upon the fallen snowman, hitting and kicking it until the burning feeling in his chest had completely gone.
-Then he lay there, half-buried in the snow—spent and hiding from the world.
+The vicious onslaught continued as Billy jumped upon the fallen snowman.
+He hit and kicked it until the burning feeling in his chest had disappeared.
+Then he lay there, half-buried in the snow, spent and hiding from the world.

-Mr. Brume, the neighbor, stepped outside at that moment wearing his housecoat and slippers.
+Mr. Brume, the neighbor, stepped outside at that moment, wearing only his housecoat and slippers.
 He saw Billy in the front yard and walked over to where the crying boy lay in the snow.

 “We worked real hard on that snowman, you know,” he said, gently.
 “We wanted it to be here for Christmas morning.”

 Startled, Billy looked up, feeling embarrassed.
-“Gee, I’m sorry, Mister Brume,” he said, apologetically and wiping his tears away.
+“Gee, I’m sorry, Mister Brume,” he said, apologetically and wiping tears from his face.
 “I didn’t mean to kill it.”